joanavrsilva/proj/README.md

 # 200 Art Gallery

 Unfortunately I didn't have time to finish the project, the goal was to create a website where it was possible to buy paintings.
-The code used in this project was from the I Think Therefore I Blog project and from the Boutique Ado Project of the Code Institute
+The code used in this project was from the I Think Therefore I Blog project and from the Boutique Ado Project of the Code Institute.
+The readme file was inspired in the Love Running Project.

 ![Responsive Mockup](...)